-- Evaluate the resources, efforts as well as the tools you need.
-From the evaluation, you can create and estimate schedule and make a dependency analysis.
+Evaluate the resources, efforts as well as the tools you need.
+From the evaluation, you can create and estimate a schedule and make a dependency analysis.

-- Adapt the user interface (website, video games, software) to match the translation and other differences generated by the localization, such as direction of text, size of space, sizes of buttons).
+Adapt the user interface (website, video games, software) to match the translation and other differences generated by the localization, such as the direction of text, size of space, and sizes of buttons).

 - Functional testing and verification to ensure that the content or any localized material performs as expected.

 - Delivery of localized content or software to the client.